 We all love watching travel movies and dreaming about doing the same.
 To make these dreams sweater, I made a travel movie list.
 These movies will not only motivate you to pack bags, but also they are well made and have a unique point of view.
-As you will notices, many popular travel movies are not included in this list.
+As you will notice, many popular travel movies are not included in this list.
 They are listed everywhere, so no need repeat other lists (“Into the wild”, “Before Sunrise”, “A Good Year”, “Seven Years in Tibet”, “Eat Pray Love”, “The Beach”).

 Hideous Kinky, 1998

-Gillies MacKinnon “Hideous Kinky” is an inspiring travel movie about the motherhood in the exotic Morocco.
-It is not only a thrilling surviving and love story, its setting is hair-raising.
-“Hideous Kinky” paints the real Morocco, hardly found in the tourist books: many scenes were filmed in the non-touristic Marrakesh streets, where the real life action never stops running.
+Gillies MacKinnon “Hideous Kinky” is an inspiring travel movie about the motherhood in exotic Morocco.
+It is not only a thrilling surviving and love story, but its setting is also hair-raising.
+“Hideous Kinky” paints the real Morocco, hardly found in the tourist books: many scenes were filmed in the non-touristic Marrakesh streets, where the real-life action never stops running.
 Moreover, “Hideous Kinky” is not a fantasy story, it’s based on the same name autobiographical novel, written by Esther Freud, daughter of British painter Lucian Freud and great-granddaughter of Sigmund Freud.
 As noticed one IMBd.com commentator, “Hideous Kinky” is a refreshing and responsible movie about an unconventional encounter between European and Arab.”

 Gringo trails, 2014